paulproteus/debconf-2013-floss-mentorship-slides/index.rst

 * Greet new contributors

+* Encourage people to apply

 * Contact lost contributors

-* Encourage people to apply

-Ubuntu Developer Advisory Team
-====

-.. rst-class:: build

-* This team in terms of UbuntuDevelopment, tries to fulfill the following tasks in the Ubuntu world:

-* Reach out to new contributors, thank them for their work and get feedback.

-* Reach out to people who might be ready to apply for upload rights and help them.

-* Reach out to contributors that went inactive and get feedback from them and offer help.

-Source: their homepage, last edited 2012-04-02.
+* Source: their homepage, last edited 2012-04-02.

 Ubuntu DAT: New Contributor Report
 ====